baindlapranayraj/proof-of-blogs/solana_limitations.md

 Hear what u can expect from this blog:-

-- CU Limitations ✅
+- CU Limitations
-- transaction size limitations ✅
+- Transaction size limitations
 - Stack size
-- PDA Accounts limitations

 # Limitations of Solana: